arynfs/Mars-Rover-Wheel/README.md

 3. **Animation**: View using any media player.
 4. **PDF Report**: Includes material justifications and references.

-## License
-This project is published under the **MIT License**.
-Feel free to use and modify it, but please give proper credit.

 ## Acknowledgments
 This project was created as part of an **academic assignment** related to Mars rover mobility and planetary exploration challenges.